 - The program sources are written in "file.F" or "file.F90" files.
 The extension .F is the standard extension for fixed-form Fortran and the extension .F90 is for free-form Fortran.
-These files must be preprocessed (by a C preprocessor such as (cpp)) before compilation (this behaviour is, for most compilers, implicitly obtained but using a capital F in the extention of the file names). - Constants are placed in COMMON declarations, located in the common "include" files "file.h" - In general, variables are passed from subroutine to subroutine as arguments (and never as COMMON blocks). - In some parts of the code, for "historical" reasons, the following rule is sometimes used: in the subroutine, the variables (ex: name) passed as an argument by the calling program are given the prefix p (ex: pname) while the local variables are given the prefix z (ex: zname).
+These files must be preprocessed (by aC preprocessor such as (cpp)) before compilation (this behaviour is, for most compilers, implicitly obtained but using a capital F in the extention of the file names). - Constants are placed in COMMON declarations, located in the common "include" files "file.h" - In general, variables are passed from subroutine to subroutine as arguments (and never as COMMON blocks). - In some parts of the code, for "historical" reasons, the following rule is sometimes used: in the subroutine, the variables (ex: name) passed as an argument by the calling program are given the prefix p (ex: pname) while the local variables are given the prefix z (ex: zname).
 As a result, several variables change their prefix (and thus their name) when passing from a calling subroutine to a called subroutine.
+We're trying to eliminate this as the code is developed.

-5.3 Model organization
+6.3 Model organization

-Figure 5.1 describes the main subroutines called by physiq.F.
+Figure 6.1 describes the main subroutines called by physiq.F.
+OBSOLETE - FOR MARS ONLY!!!

-5.4 Compiling the model
+6.4 Compiling the model

 Technically, the model is compiled using the Unix utility make.
-The file makefile, which describes the code dependencies and requirements, is created automatically by the script create\make\gcm makegcm with adequate options (e.g. makegcm -d 62x48x32 -p mars gcm), as discussed below and described in section 4.2.
+The file makefile, which describes the code dependencies and requirements, is created automatically by the script